Guaranteed Functional Tensor Singular Value Decomposition: Numeric Experiments

+In this section, we apply the proposed method to the longitudinal microbiome study.
+An additional example on world-wide crop production analysis is postponed to Appendix~\ref{sec:crop-data} in the supplementary materials.

-We first study the change of fecal microbial composition for new-born infants by applying our methods to the Early Childhood Antibiotics and the Microbiome (ECAM) dataset published by~\cite{bokulich2016antibiotics} (Qiita ID 10249).
+To investigate the change of fecal microbial composition for new-born infants we apply our methods to the Early Childhood Antibiotics and the Microbiome (ECAM) dataset published by~\cite{bokulich2016antibiotics} (Qiita ID 10249).
 We consider the 42 infants with multiple fecal microbiome measurements from birth over the first 2 years of life.
 The infants have fecal microbiome sampled monthly in the first year and bi-monthly in the second year.
 Among the 42 infants, 24 are vaginally delivered and 18 are Cesarean delivered.
 A natural question is whether the delivery method affects the composition and development of microbiome in the infants' gut environment.

 We focus on the 50 bacterial genera with non-zero read counts for more than 10\% of all the samples.
 The data can be organized as an order-3 count tensor $\bar\bcY \in \mathbb N^{42 \times 50 \times 19}$, where the three modes represent different subjects (i.e., infants), bacterial genus and sampling time respectively.
 To account for the variation in sequencing depth, we transform the count data to the log-composition after $.5$ is added to every count: